Immediate dental implant placement indications in our dental practice

 - The oral surgeon should try to make the extraction of the tooth atraumatic so that the integrity of the surrounding bone is preserved.

 Thus the technique of immediate loading of an implant in the extraction site has its advantages.
-It is important to follow the strict patient selection criteria, proper workup and collection of anamnestic data, asepsis during the surgical treatment, preservation of the labial cortical plate and proper oral hygiene maintenance during the follow-up period for the success of immediate implants.
+It is important to follow the strict patient selection criteria, proper workup and collection of anamnestic data, asepsis during the surgical treatment, preservation of the labial cortical plate and proper oral hygiene maintenance during the follow-up period for the success of immediate dental implant placement.

 December 15, 2017